 The State of Michigan announced a program this year that will allow any Michigan resident to earn a tuition-free two-year associate degree from a community college or skills certificate.
-The new scholarship, called Michigan Reconnect, is an initiative that offers a historic tuition-free chance for more than 4.1 million Michiganders age 25 and over to earn an associate degree or skills certificate.
+The new free community college scholarship, called Michigan Reconnect, is an initiative that offers a historic tuition-free chance for more than 4.1 million Michiganders age 25 and over to earn an associate degree or skills certificate.

 Michigan Lags Other State in Advanced Education